 What was the importance of Andrew Jackson's popularity?

 What were the positions of the fledgling Democratic Party and its opposition?

-After completing this lesson, students will be able to: Make connections between changes in voting participation and the election of 1828,
+Examine connections between changes in voting participation and the election of 1828.

-Describe regional factors evidenced by the voting results of the election of 1828.
+Analyze maps and other sources of data to determine how regional factors are reflected in the voting results of the election of 1828.